- F-1 Students

 - If you are granted a visa, the name of the school that issued your I-20 or DS-2019 will be printed on your visa by the Consular Officer.
 You will be required by the Immigration Service to enroll in that school before a transfer can be approved.
 If you have been given documents by two or more schools, or are anticipating acceptance to another institution but don't have that I-20 or DS-2019 yet, discuss the situation with the Visa Officer before submitting any documents in conjunction with your application for a student visa.

-- Upon Arrival, your passport will be stamped with your admission date, immigration status, and length of authorized stay (which should be 'D/S' - Duration of Status - for F-1 and J-1 students).
+- Upon Arrival, your passport may be stamped with your admission date, immigration status, and length of authorized stay (which should be 'D/S' - Duration of Status - for F-1 and J-1 students).

-- Form I-94 (Departure Record) which will indicate the length of your authorized stay in the U.S. For F-1 and J-1 students this should indicate an authorized stay of D/S (Duration of Status), which allows you to stay in the U.S. as long as you maintain your status under the terms of the USCIS regulations for student status.
-If for any reason your I-94 does not indicate 'D/S', but instead gives you a specific date of authorized stay, please bring your documents to the Center for International Education on campus as soon as possible - we will need to help you correct this.
+- Form I-94 (Arrival/Departure Record) which will indicate the length of your authorized stay in the U.S. For F-1 and J-1 students this should indicate an authorized stay of D/S (Duration of Status), which allows you to stay in the U.S. as long as you maintain your status under the terms of the USCIS regulations for student status.
+If for any reason your I-94 does not indicate 'D/S', but instead gives you a specific date of authorized stay, please notify us at email@example.com - we will need to help you correct this.